 A contract is a legally binding agreement between you and a trader, and is made when certain elements come together:

-• there must be an 'offer' to buy - for example, you remove goods from the shelf and take them to a checkout
+- there must be an 'offer' to buy - for example, you remove goods from the shelf and take them to a checkout

-• there must be a transfer of 'consideration'.
+- there must be a transfer of 'consideration'.
 This is the payment you make for the goods, service or digital content

-• there must be an 'intention to make a contract'.
+- there must be an 'intention to make a contract'.
 You and a trader must intend to be legally bound by the contract and both understand what the contract actually means

-• you must have 'legal capacity'.
+- you must have 'legal capacity'.
 In other words, you must be legally capable of making a contract

-The price of goods, services or digital content is a key part of a contract (a legally binding agreement) between you and a trader.
-When a trader displays goods, services or digital content (as part of a window display, instore, online or in a brochure, for example), they are inviting you to make an offer to buy, known as an 'invitation to treat'.
-This offer may include a price.
 If there is a dispute over a price and a contract has not yet been formed (perhaps a trader will not consider a price reduction, or they made a mistake and the price on display is too low), they are legally entitled to turn down your offer to buy.
-What this means is that you cannot insist a trader sells the goods, service or digital content at the advertised price.
-In certain circumstances, however, you may be misled by a trader's unfair trading practices in relation to price.
+What this means is that you cannot insist that a trader sells the goods, service or digital content at the advertised price.
+In certain circumstances, however, you may be misled by a trader's unfair commercial practices in relation to price.
 See the 'Misleading prices' section below for more information.

 If all the elements of the contract, including the price, come together, you and a trader are legally bound by the price you offer to pay and the price a trader agrees to charge.
 This means that, in most cases, a trader cannot change the price at a later stage.
 There may be some exceptions to this - for example, a surcharge on the cost of a holiday.

-The Consumer Rights Act 2015 sets out rules to protect you if a trader tries to use terms in a consumer contract or notice that are unfair.
+The Consumer Rights Act 2015 (CRA) sets out rules to protect you if a trader tries to use terms in a consumer contract or notice that are unfair.
 Some terms are automatically unfair in all circumstances, while others are not automatically unfair but may be considered unfair depending on how they are used.
 For example, if a trader relies on a term to allow them to get out of a contract at their discretion (perhaps they decide the agreed price is too low), but the term does not allow you the same discretion, it may be considered unfair.
-Take note that terms that actually set the price are exempt from the assessment of fairness, only if they are transparent and prominent.
+Take note that terms that actually set the price are exempt from the assessment of fairness, as long as they are transparent and prominent.
 The 'Unfair terms in consumer contracts and notices' guide gives more information.

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give you rights against a trader when you buy goods, services or digital content.
 The Regulations split contracts into three types:

-• on-premises contracts.
+- on-premises contracts.
 Buying from their business premises

-• distance contracts.
+- distance contracts.
 Buying without face-to-face contact, such as via the internet or telephone

-• off-premises contracts.
+- off-premises contracts.
 Buying away from their business premises, such as on your doorstep

 For on-premises contracts (which includes regular market stalls), you are entitled to expect that a trader gives you the total price of the goods, services or digital content, including taxes, in a clear and understandable way before you enter into the contract (if the price cannot be worked out, you must be given the method of calculation).
 A trader must also give you details of any additional delivery charges.

-The same information must be given before you enter into a distance or off-premises contract but, in addition, you must also be given the total costs per billing period / monthly costs for open-ended or subscription contracts, as well as any costs involved in using distance communication to finalise the contract.
+The same information must be given before you enter into a distance or off-premises contract.
+However, in addition, you must also be given the total costs per billing period / monthly costs for open-ended or subscription contracts, as well as any costs involved in using distance communication to finalise the contract.
 If a trader does not give you this information, you do not have to pay those charges.

 If a trader provides a telephone helpline for you to contact them about the goods, services or digital content that you have bought, they can only charge you the 'basic rate'.
 Numbers beginning with the prefixes 01, 02, 03 or 07 (except those starting with 070) and Freephone numbers beginning with 0800 and 0808 meet the requirements of the Regulations.
 If a trader charges you more than the basic rate, you are entitled to reclaim the extra from them.